shubham2924/Github-finder-app/README.md

 - [intl](https://pub.dev/packages/intl) - Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.
 - [debounce_throttle](https://pub.dev/packages/debounce_throttle) - A debouncer and throttle that works with Future, Stream, and callbacks.
 - [convert](https://pub.dev/packages/convert) - Contains encoders and decoders for converting between different data representations.
 It's the external counterpart of the dart:convert SDK library, and contains less-central APIs and APIs that need more flexible versioning.
+- [webview_flutter](https://pub.dev/packages/webview_flutter) - A Flutter plugin that provides a WebView widget.
+- [share_plus](https://pub.dev/packages/share_plus) - A Flutter plugin to share content from your Flutter app via the platform's share dialog.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,